vmsv/vti_search/README.md

+# Change log

+This was forked from the original writer.
+Most of the code is still the original one.
+All my changes will be documented in the change log here

+### 220630 - No version change
+* Added support for reading VT key from environment variable VT_API_KEY
+* This is now the default behavior all others are fallback.
+* ADDED: Dockerfile

+### 220706 - Version 0.1.7
+* Added error handling for UnicodeDecoding error on artifact.py

 # VTISearch - VirusTotal Intelligence Search

 *VTISearch* is a small utility for running a VirusTotal Intelligence search query.
 A query can include powerful search modifiers (listed in the [documentation](https://support.virustotal.com/hc/en-us/articles/360001385897-File-search-modifiers)) that permit efficient threat research and hunting operations.